-Melaleuca macronychia is a medium-sized shrub that will reach a height of 3 metres with many branches.
+Melaleuca macronychia is a medium-sized multi-branched shrub that will reach a height of 5 metres, spreading to about 3 metres wide.

 Propagate from seed and cuttings.

 Two subspecies are currently recognised – both of which are cultivated:

 This species can regenerate well after fire through epicormic shoots and basal coppicing as well as form the seed bank.

 The genus Melelauca has been subject to recent taxonomic revision with early and recent botanists including Ferdinand von Mueller and Lyndley Craven (deceased in 2014) proposing to expand the genus to include all Callistemon spp. and others.
 Craven et al. (2014) published new species combinations which included the renaming of all Callistemon species to Melaleuca, based on evolutionary relationships and DNA evidence and other features.

 Currently, the NSW Herbarium advises that the Callistemon genus can still be used.